 Can I Amend My LLC Operating Agreement If I Am Dissolved?

-No, amendments cannot be made to an LLC's agreement if it has been dissolved.
-The agreement must be reinstated and the company reformed before amendments can be made.
+No, amendments cannot be made to an LLC's operating agreement if it has been dissolved.
+The operating agreement must be reinstated and the company reformed before amendments can be made.

 How to Make an Amendment to an LLC Operating Agreement...

-However, these changes are not simple, so it is best to consult with a lawyer before making any decisions because you don't want to make any mistakes that could jeopardize your business.
+However, changes to the operating agreements are not simple, so it is best to consult with IncFile before making any decisions because you don't want to make any mistakes that could jeopardize your business.